fastlane-queue/fastlane/README.md

 The team behind [fastlane](https://github.com/fastlane) firmly believes the first 5 minutes with the tool should allow any developer to feel what this tool is all about.
 So, without further ado let's get some work done.

-We assume you have both [docker](https://docs.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) installed, up and running.
+We assume you have both [docker](https://docs.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) properly installed and available.

 The first thing, we'll do is get [fastlane](https://github.com/fastlane) up and running (ps: this docker-compose file runs [Docker In Docker](https://hub.docker.com/_/docker/) and requires privileged mode to run):